Yatiraj/design-patterns-using-typescript/src/2_ObserverPattern/Readme.md

 We are using the observer pattern to notify the weather parameter changes to the displays that have subscribed

 ## Learnings from this chapter:

-### OO Principles:
-* Strive for loosely coupled designs between objects thats interact
+* Strive for loosely coupled designs between objects that interact

 ### Notes
 - The Observer Pattern defines a one-to-many relationship between objects.